Clubs & Activities

 Liturgy Club: Students in Grades 5-8 will meet once a week to learn about the Mass, plan school liturgies, and train for various liturgical roles.
 Altar Server, Usher, and Lector training is part of this club, and students will learn how to write petitions, navigate the behind-the-scenes work of the Mass, and grow in faith while helping others worship.
 4th Grade will be invited to join in the third trimester.

-Morning Announcers: Middle School students are invited to join the Morning Announcers Team!
+Morning Announcers: Middle School students are invited to join the Morning Announcers Team.
 Before the school day begins, announcements are broadcast in every homeroom.
 Our Morning Announcers fill everyone in on the news of the day, share special events and upcoming activities, and even provide a weather report.
 Announcers lead everyone in the daily prayer to St. Joseph and the Pledge of Allegiance.

 Music Ministry: Students taking advantage of this activity have opportunities to cantor, become part of the choir, or play an instrument and contribute to the liturgy.
 Choir is open to students in Grades 4-8 and meets once a week after school.
 Students who play a musical instrument are invited to join the Liturgical Music Club, which meets during recess.